 A Cool New Beanie: An Easy Gift for Hikers Who Love Winter

-Winter hats are like wool socks – you can never have too many, which means they make great gifts for winter lovers of all persuasions.
+Winter hats are like wool socks – you can never have too many, which means they make great gifts for hikers and winter lovers of all persuasions.
 And if you’re looking for an amazing selection of beanies in all kinds of colors and patterns, you have to check out Turtle Fur.

 Turtle Fur got its start in Vermont in 1982 and is still based here.
 Not only are they committed to environmental sustainability, but they also have a mission to make the outdoors more inclusive for everyone.

-Stocking Stuffers: Little Gifts for Winter Hikers
+Stocking Stuffers: Little Gifts for Hikers

-- Polarized sunglasses: Because sun and snow mix together to create all kinds of glare.
+• Polarized sunglasses: Because sun and snow mix together to create all kinds of glare.

-- SPF sunscreen: The winter sun has a bad habit of burning tender cheeks.
+• SPF sunscreen: The winter sun has a bad habit of burning tender cheeks.
 Give the gift of reef-safe protection.

-- Lip balm: Make dry, chapped lips a thing of the past.
+• Lip balm: Make dry, chapped lips a thing of the past.

-- Arnica Recovery Lotion: This stuff is amazing after a long day of hiking.
+• Arnica Recovery Lotion: This stuff is amazing after a long day of hiking.
 I wish they had a stock option.

-- Hand and toe warmers: Perfect for pockets, as well as inside mittens and boots!
+• Hand and toe warmers: Perfect for pockets, as well as inside mittens and boots!

-- Alltrails+: This is an app with downloadable trail maps, a navigation system, and a database of awesome hikes all over the USA.
+• Alltrails+: This is an app with downloadable trail maps, a navigation system, and a database of awesome hikes all over the USA.
 Any hiker would appreciate this.

 Keep in touch!
 Follow us on social media!